MrDave/TelegramSpace/README.md

 All scripts can be run from command line "as is" as well as with optional arguments.

 Images are downloaded to a separate folder "images" which is automatically generated if it doesn't exist.
-To change the save folder, write your preferred path in `.env` file under `SAVE_FOLDER` header.
+To change the save folder, write your preferred path in `.env` file under `DOWNLOADING_PATH` header.
 ```
-SAVE_FOLDER = 'another_folder/next_folder'
+DOWNLOADING_PATH = 'another_folder/next_folder'
 ```

 ### SpaceX Launch Images